Bricks and urbanism in the Indus Valley rise and decline: Methods and Material

-We used the Indus Google Earth Gazetteer (version August~2008) compiled by \citet{Law2007} for the geolocation of artifacts relating to the Indus valley.
+We used the Indus Google Earth Gazetteer (version August~2008, \citep{Law2007}) for the geolocation of artifacts relating to the Indus Civilization.
 From this database of 3348 dates from 2125 distinct find sites, we use here the cultural attribution and location of those 3102 Neolithic and Bronze Age sites and dates that are in the spatial and temporal domain of our study.
 For the pre-Harappan phases, the Kili Ghul Muhammad, the Burj Basked-Marked, the Togau (and Sheri Khan Tarakai), and the Hakra/Kechi Beg (including Anarta complexes), we extracted 374, 421, 706, and 1039 dates, respectively.
 For the Harappan Early, Mature and Late phases, we obtained 1321, 1848, and 1085 dates, respectively (\reffig{sites}).
-To our knowledge, this gazetteer is the most extensive and the most representative data set of lithic and metal artifacts of the Indus valley tradition.
-It has been used to investigate the trade and distribution networks of the IVC by its author \citep{Law2011}.
+To our knowledge, this gazetteer is the most extensive and the most representative data set of lithic and metal artifacts of the Indus Cultural Tradition; it overlaps closely with the 3173 sites published by Possehl \citep{Possehl1997}.
+This dataset has been used to investigate the trade and distribution networks of the Indus Civilization by its author \citep{Law2011}.
+This author cautions that probably 95\% of the sites are not geolocated correctly, but that the error is mostly due to rounding and approximation of geocoordinates by the surveyors, such that the misallocation is only on the order of few or several kilometers; large-scale analyses such as ours are not affected by these inaccuracies in the data.